.jpg/:/cr=t:19.12%25,l:0%25,w:100%25,h:48.98%25/rs=w:600,h:600,cg:true)

 She founded the clinic in 2004 with a vision of creating a trusted, welcoming environment—one that has since expanded to include pelvic health care for all.

-A graduate of the McMaster University School of Physiotherapy (1997), Sherri has practised in Simcoe, Norwich, Cambridge and St. Catharines in the private and public sectors.
+A graduate of the McMaster University School of Physiotherapy (1997), Sherri has practised in the private and public sectors.
 She continues to advance her expertise through ongoing education in pelvic floor physiotherapy, manual therapy, bone health, obstetrics, and women’s health.

 Sherri also teaches our childbirth education classes and delivers educational community talks on pelvic health, pregnancy, menopause, and lifelong wellness, empowering individuals to better understand and care for their bodies.